 Vice President: Mary Bergaas

-Mary is Vice President and Chief Operating Officer of the Minneapolis Medical Research Foundation, the research arm of Hennepin County Medical Center.
-She has spent her professional life as a research administrator and non-profit executive.
+Mary has spent her professional life as a research administrator and non-profit executive.
 She holds a BA in Music History and Psychology from St. Olaf College.
-Mary has had a long standing interest in community volunteerism and has been a member of the Junior League of New Haven, Conn., Tuscaloosa, Ala., and Minneapolis, Minn.
+Mary has had a long-standing interest in community volunteerism and has been a member of the Junior League of New Haven, Conn., Tuscaloosa, Ala., and Minneapolis, Minn.
 She currently serves on the boards of the Hennepin Health Foundation and the Association for Nonsmokers – Minnesota.